osohq/oso/docs/content/any/guides/roles/_index.md

 {{% ifLang "python" %}}
 ## SQLAlchemy

-If you are using SQLAlchemy for managing your application data, you can use the `sqlalchemy-oso` framework integration to additionally handle:
+If you are using SQLAlchemy to manage your application data, you can use the Oso Roles for SQLAlchemy feature in the `sqlalchemy-oso` framework integration to additionally handle:

 - **Data management** - Manage user role assignments in your database, linking with your resource data.